National Pupil Data, the ICO audit, and our work for change: a timeline

 2. The DfE must tell families of the 9 million children in school today, where their children’s records have gone, and are going, to which third parties, how long they will have it for, and why.

-3. The DfE must also tell everyone who has left school since 2012 when the law was changed, but their data from being in school any time 1996-2012, means it is being used without their knowledge.
+3. The DfE must also tell everyone who has left school since 2012 when the law was changed, but their data from being in school any time 1996-2012 was reused retrospectively, meaning it is being used without any way for them to have had knowledge it would be, as well as everyone not told since the law changed.

 4. The DfE must ensure families’ right to choose in future if their child’s record is used for anything beyond their own education and how.
-The right to object must be honoured and start with opt-in to ensure privacy by-design-and-default.
+The right to object must be honoured and start with opt-in to secondary reuses to ensure privacy by-design-and-default, in line with what parents told DSIT/DfE in their own public engagement work.

 5. The DfE must stop new expansions without public consultation (such as adding sexual orientation and religion collected from equality monitoring in student UCAS applications, to named national records).